Platforms and facilities

 Services

-Gastric and/or duodenal digestion for rapid screening of several molecules
+Gastric and/or duodenal digestion using the dynamic TIM-1 model or static digestion for rapid screening of multiple compounds.

 - Release of nutrients contained in a matrix